Pembrolizumab (Keytruda)

 • Keytruda in combination with chemotherapy before surgical removal of all known disease and Keytruda alone after surgery, OR

-• placebo in combination with chemotherapy before surgical removal of all known disease and placebo alone after surgery.
+• Placebo in combination with chemotherapy before surgical removal of all known disease and placebo alone after surgery.

 At a median follow-up of 39 months: